 When yielding to the uphill rider, do not continue to ride off the trail, into the sagebrush or vegetation.
 Either stop and step to the side, or slow down enough that the rider can pass you without issue.
 Riding off trail only widens the trail and damages the surrounding environment.
 Let’s all work together to keep single track single.

 Control your speed and keep your eyes up.

-Don’t ride the Deschutes River Trail or up South Fork on the weekends.
+Don’t ride the Deschutes River Trail or up South Fork on the weekends or busy summer days.

 No, these aren’t “rules” but believe me, you will be glad you listened to this advice.